 In-depth Support guide.

-Why main one role?
+Why the main one role?

 In theory up until like high Gold - low Platinum maining, one role doesn't make much of a difference.
 You will have a hard time playing off-role, but in some cases, enemies will not be competent enough to abuse it.
 But I do not encourage you to play everything.
 There is a saying that if something is good for everything, it's good for nothing.

 Choosing one of five roles as main and one as secondary will significantly increase your overall chances of climbing the ladder.
 League of Legends by now consists of more than 130 different champions, each one with four abilities and a passive, giving a total of over 650 different things to remember.
 Some champions, like shapeshifters, have more than five abilities.
 Most of these abilities have cooldowns, mana costs, ranges, damages, and bazillion other features.
-Combined with item stats, skill percentages, resistances and summoner spell choices creates an indigestible cocktail of information and knowledge.
+Combined with item stats, skill percentages, resistances and summoner spell choices create an indigestible cocktail of information and knowledge.
 And it isn't the worst thing.

 Do you know how many possible matchups and combinations there are with more than 130 characters?
 I'm not even smart enough to Google it.

 - for top - middle.
 Most of the time, there are flex picks that can go to both roles.
 Slightly different jungle pressure awareness and map impact, but similar laning phase; if you don't feel like carrying and you prefer to tank, you may choose to support allies with CC,